shanefostersmith/Platypus-Type-Extensions/README.md

 ## Usage

-The main difference between optimization variables in this library and the Platypus library is the distinction between "local" variators and "global" variators.
+The main difference between this library and the Platypus library is the distinction between "local" variators and "global" variators.

-- A `LocalVariator` or `LocalMutator` defines a crossover or mutation strategy for a one or more variable types, and compatible arities for that method
+- A `LocalVariator` or `LocalMutator` defines a crossover or mutation strategy for a one or more variable types
     - Each optimization variable, including variables of the *same* type, can be assigned a different `LocalVariator`
+    - A `LocalVariator` also defines compatible arities for its `evolve()` method (ie. the number of parents and offspring solutions)
+        - A `LocalMutator` is a special type of `LocalVariator` that mutates one offspring solution at a time without using parent solutions

+- A `GlobalEvolution` directs the crossover and mutation of all optimization variables, and may define non-uniform mutation behavior, staggered convergence, etc.

 - This library also provides compound operators for `LocalVariator`:
     - `LocalGAOperator`: Combine a `LocalVariator` with a `LocalMutator`
     - `LocalCompoundMutator`: Compound any number of `LocalMutator`
     - `LocalSequentialOperator`: Compound any number of `LocalVariator` and `LocalMutator`

-- A `GlobalEvolution` directs the crossover and mutation of all optimization variables, and may define non-uniform mutation behavior, staggered convergence, etc.

 - The `CustomType`, `LocalVariator`, and `GlobalEvolution` class docs provide information on how to build your own optimization variable types and evolution strategies